JussiSalokanta/Jokes/README.md

-# word-app
+# Corona vaccination status
-App for android to search things of chosen words using words API
+App to see the vaccination status in finland
+Hopefully more local details than country-wise.